Do you know how to warm up your body before singing? Stretching your body will help release tension, allowing you to sing with ease.

 “In life and singing, tension is enemy number one.”

-Here’s what I do every morning and what I encourage all of my coaching clients to do at the start of their day, before gigs, practices or rehearsals and definitely before we kick off our sessions.
+In this video below, I take you through what I do every morning and what I encourage all of my coaching clients to do at the start of their day, before gigs, practices or rehearsals and definitely before we kick off our sessions.

 When should your stretch?